I have had people say to me recently that some people chose to be

-I have had people say to me recently that some people chose to be homeless.
-I’d like to talk about that common stereotype for just a second.
+second.
 I do not know one person who woke up one day and made the conscious choice to sleep on the street.
 I do know people who struggle daily with addiction and that makes other decisions very difficult for them.
-I do know people who suffer from mental illness ranging from just severe enough to make life difficult to severe enough to create an alternative world in someone’s mind.
-I do know people who are homeless just because one bad decision started an avalanche of bad situations.
+I do

 I also know I have never had to make any of those decisions or struggle through extreme hardship without a support system of people who love me.